Graceland (album)

 Graceland is the seventh solo studio album by the American singer-songwriter Paul Simon.
 It was produced by Simon, engineered by Roy Halee and released on August 25, 1986, by Warner Bros.
 Records.
+It incorporates genres including pop, rock, a cappella, zydeco, and South African styles such as isicathamiya and mbaqanga.

 In the early 1980s, Simon's relationship with his former musical partner Art Garfunkel had deteriorated, his marriage to the actress Carrie Fisher had collapsed, and his previous record, Hearts and Bones (1983), had been a commercial failure.
 In 1984, after a period of depression, Simon became fascinated by a bootleg cassette of mbaqanga, South African street music.
-He and Halee visited Johannesburg, where they spent two weeks recording with South African musicians.
-Further recordings were held in the United States, with guest musicians including Linda Ronstadt, the Everly Brothers, Louisiana band Good Rockin' Dopsie and the Twisters, and Los Angeles band Los Lobos.
+He and Halee spent two weeks in Johannesburg recording with South African musicians.
+Further recordings were held in the US with American musicians including Linda Ronstadt, the Everly Brothers, Rockin' Dopsie and the Twisters and Los Lobos.
+Simon toured with South African musicians, performing their music and songs from Graceland.

-Graceland features an eclectic mixture of genres, including pop, rock, a cappella, zydeco, isicathamiya and mbaqanga.
-Simon wrote songs inspired by the recordings made in Johannesburg, collaborating with African and American artists.
-He received criticism for breaking the cultural boycott of South Africa because of its policy of apartheid.
-Following its completion, Simon toured alongside South African musicians, performing their music and songs from Graceland.

-Graceland became Simon's most successful studio album and his highest-charting album in over a decade; it is estimated to have sold more than 16 million copies worldwide.
-It was lauded by critics, won the 1987 Grammy for Album of the Year, and is frequently cited as one of the best albums of all time.
-In 2006, it was added to the United States' National Recording Registry as "culturally, historically, or aesthetically important".
+Graceland became Simon's most successful album and his highest-charting album in over a decade, with estimated sales of more than 16 million copies worldwide.
+It won the 1987 Grammy for Album of the Year and is frequently cited as one of the best albums in history.
+In 2006, it was added to the US National Recording Registry as "culturally, historically, or aesthetically important".

+Organizations such as Artists United Against Apartheid criticized Simon for breaking the cultural boycott on South Africa imposed for its policy of apartheid, while others accused him of appropriating the music of another culture.
+Simon responded that Graceland was a political statement that showcased collaboration between black and white people and raised international awareness of apartheid.
+Some praised him for helping popularize African music in the west.

 Background

 Following a series of hit records released in the 1970s, Simon's career declined.
 His relationship with his former musical partner Art Garfunkel had again deteriorated; his sixth solo studio album, Hearts and Bones (1983), achieved the lowest sales of his career; and his marriage to the actress Carrie Fisher collapsed.
-"I had a personal blow, a career setback, and the combination of the two put me into a tailspin", he recalled.
+"I had a personal blow, a career setback, and the combination of the two put me into a tailspin," he recalled.

-In 1984, Simon agreed to produce a record by a young singer-songwriter, Heidi Berg.
-Berg had played in the house bands for Saturday Night Live and The New Show and was introduced to Simon by the television producer Lorne Michaels.
-As an example of how she wanted her record to sound, Heidi loaned Simon a bootlegged tape of mbaqanga, black street music from the Soweto township of Johannesburg.
-Simon described it as "very good summer music, happy music" that reminded him of 1950s rhythm and blues.
-He began improvising melodies over it as he listened in his car.